-Deirdre’s short dance film ‘Lucia Joyce: Full Capacity’, starring Evanna Lynch, premiered at Bloomsday Trieste 2019, followed by Kerry International Film Festival in Killarney on October 20th, a Special Event at MoLI Dublin, on October 24th, and the Richard Harris International Film Festival, Limerick, on October 27th, where Evanna was nominated for Best Actor in a Female Role.
-In 2020 the film was featured in Dublin’s Bloomsday Festival, at IFF International Film Festival, Elysium Gallery, Swansea, Waterford Film Festival; MexIndex “Displacements” curated by Richard Ashrowan; ThinkND Kylemore Bookclub with Declan Kiberd, and Paul Muldoon’s Princeton University FÍS series.
-In 2021 so far it has been selected for Rejkavik Feminist Film Festival, and Light Moves Festival of Screendance (Sept 27 – 30).
+Deirdre’s short dance film ‘Lucia Joyce: Full Capacity’, starring Evanna Lynch, premiered in 2019 at Bloomsday Trieste, followed by Kerry International Film Festival, a Special Funders’ Event at MoLI Dublin, and the Richard Harris International Film Festival, Limerick, where Evanna was nominated for Best Actor in a Female Role.
+In 2020 the film featured in Dublin’s Bloomsday Festival, at IFF International Film Festival, Elysium Gallery, Swansea, Waterford Film Festival; MexIndex “Displacements” curated by Richard Ashrowan; ThinkND Kylemore Bookclub with Declan Kiberd, and in Paul Muldoon’s Princeton University FÍS series.
+In 2021 the film featured at Rejkavik Feminist Film Festival, and Light Moves Festival of Screendance (Sept 27 – 30).